dbtek/alertify-bootstrap-3/README.md

 alertify.js Bootstrap 3 Theme
 =============================

 Bootsrap 3 look & feel for your notifications.
+See it [in action](http://dbtek.github.io/alertify-bootstrap-3).

 ## Install
 - via bower (recommended, installs alertify also as a dependency)